sdencanted/rpg_dvs_ros_modified/README.md

 # Disclaimer and License

+The github repo is originally cloned from [here](https://github.com/uzh-rpg/rpg_dvs_ros).
+Code has been modified for the purpose of my current project.

 The RPG ROS DVS package is supported under ROS Kinetic (Ubuntu 16.04), ROS Melodic (Ubuntu 18.04) and ROS Noetic (Ubuntu 20.04).

 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.